Tell me more ×

 I did some research and came up with this answer:

 The gauge of wire depends on the strength of the branch you want to train.
-Give the branch a bit of a bit or bend and note how much force you need, then bend the wire you have.
+Give the branch a bit of a bend and note how much force you need, then bend the wire you have.
 If it takes more force to bend the wire than the branch you have the right gauge wire.

 Branch > Wire = Bad